How to Enable Strategic Website Optimization [Step-by-Step]

 Your company’s website isn’t a single entity, it is part of an interconnected system.
-The website is not only how it looks and performs, it’s the voice and tone; content, cross-channel marketing, assets, and UX strategies; retail partners, sales teams, and vendor partners; personalization; development; website, company, and customer goals; internal politics; management and stakeholder expectations…[BREATHE]
+Strategic website optimization is not only how it looks and performs, it’s the voice and tone; content, cross-channel marketing, assets, and UX strategies; retail partners, sales teams, and vendor partners; personalization; development; website, company, and customer goals; internal politics; management and stakeholder expectations…[BREATHE]

 Planning for just one website element or project—a redesign, a new product launch, a new campaign—is really re-planning the entire universe of your website.

 Disrupting one element causes other elements to spin differently, changing the course and trajectory of your website (for better or worse).
 Each piece is dependent upon the other to be successful and for a website to work well, all the parts need to be in harmony.

 While this may seem daunting (it is), dividing the universe of your website into zones can minimize the chance of an extinction event.
 It’s a great first step in a strategic website optimization process.

 With these smaller Stuck Zones™ you can systematically examine, experiment, and ultimately improve the way things evolve in your website’s universe.

 “NASA may look at the whole universe, but their main focus is on smaller experiments (Mars Rover, Pluto New Horizons, the moon).”